What Is a Benchmark? Meaning, Definition and Types

 Performance Benchmarking

 This involves collecting and comparing quantitative data.
-This is the first step for an organization to identify performance gaps.
+It is the first step for an organization to identify performance gaps.

 Practice Benchmarking

 This consists of collecting and comparing qualitative information.
-This step-by-step analysis is how an activity is conducted through people, processes, and technology.
+This step-by-step analysis examines how an activity is conducted through people, processes, and technology.

 Internal Benchmarking